Editor’s note: This analysis was updated on Oct. 22 to include the webinar recording.

 Francis emphasized the importance of well-resourced reserves for states, counties, and localities.
 “The District’s reserves gave policymakers some breathing room as the situation was unfolding, allowing leaders to focus on the public health emergency at hand,” he said.

 Having those resources available also meant that policymakers would not need to make drastic midyear cuts to programs and services.

 Finally, Francis said, forecasters must be flexible when completing estimations, particularly during unexpected events such as the pandemic.
 When circumstances change, they might need to pivot to new methodologies, as the D.C. team did when turning to credit card and cellphone data.

 Boyd then offered remarks and posed questions to Francis from participants on issues such as D.C.’s unique budgeting requirements, its population loss during the pandemic, details on alternative data sources, and potential changes to the projected timelines used in the revenue projections.

+A full recording of the webinar is available.
 The slides from this webinar are available to download below.
 More information on Pew’s work on recessions and the pandemic’s impact on state budgets can be found here.